 What if the times were like this: Lutherans are saying that while there may have been historic merit in the Lutheran Confessions, the fact is the old doctrines and practices no longer make sense to people in our day, and the church must change to fit the times, adopting new measures if it is to draw people to Christ, and leave the old things to former times, things like liturgy and sacraments and concern for doctrine.

 Huh?
-Isn't that THESE times?
-Well, the times I have in mind in this description are two centuries ago, Lutheranism in the US in the 1800s!
+Aren't the times exactly like this?
+Well, thing is, the times I have in mind in this description are two centuries ago, Lutheranism in the US in the 1800s!
 If they sound just like our times, and they do, that is because, to borrow Bishop Sheen's phrase, there are no new errors, just old errors with new labels, so they look new to us and take us in.

-So on this "feast day" of CFW Walther, our first synodical president, instead of offering something about him, here is something about that which he was all about offering.
-Let's let him speak in his own words.
+So on this "feast day" of CFW Walther, our first synodical president, instead of offering something about him, I'm offering his own words about that which he was all about offering.
 Well, his own words translated from German, with a few notes from me indicated like [this].

 We know and firmly hold that the character, the soul of Lutheranism, is not found in outward observances but in the pure doctrine.
 If a congregation had the most beautiful ceremonies in the very best order, but did not have the pure doctrine, it would be anything but Lutheran.
 We have from the beginning spoken earnestly of good ceremonies, not as though the important thing were outward forms, but rather to make use of our liberty in these things.
 For true Lutherans know that although one does not have to have these things (because there is no divine command to have them), one may nevertheless have them because good ceremonies are lovely and beautiful and are not forbidden in the Word of God.
 Therefore the Lutheran church has not abolished "outward ornaments, candles, altar cloths, statues and similar ornaments," [AP XXIV] but has left them free.
 The sects proceeded differently because they did not know how to distinguish between what is commanded, forbidden, and left free in the Word of God.
 We remind only of the mad actions of Carlstadt and of his adherents and followers in Germany and in Switzerland.
 We on our part have retained the ceremonies and church ornaments in order to prove by our actions that we have a correct understanding of Christian liberty, and know how to conduct ourselves in things which are neither commanded nor forbidden by God.